Ares-Developers/Ares-docs/new/buildings/tunnels.rst

 :tagdef:`[BuildingType]Tunnel=TunnelType`
   The type of tunnel system this building is an entrance to.

-  .. note:: Tunnel buildings are not allowed to have weapons, turrets and can't
+  .. note:: Tunnel buildings are not allowed to have weapons nor turrets and
-    be capturable or mind-controllable.
+    cannot be capturable or mind-controllable.

   .. warning:: Hover units have the same problems with tunnel entrance buildings
     as they have entering :tag:`UnitAbsorb=yes` buildings.